Apply for Housing Benefit

 - the number of bedrooms you require

-One bedroom per single adult applicant and adult couple plus one additional bedroom for:
+One bedroom is allowed per single adult applicant and adult couple plus one additional bedroom for:

 - any other adult aged 16 or over